 As a whole, Dropship Lifestyle is a good course and may assist complete beginners, however, it is not worth the high price tag.
 Much of the content can be found online for free and there are several aspects of the dropshipping business model which was not covered in the course.

 Dropship Lifestyle’s inception was back in 2013.
 It was actually a reasonable price when it first started but the price has been repeatedly jacked up over the years.
 Remember, people don’t base prices on what they think things are worth, they base them on what people will pay and that’s what has happened here.

-When you play on the aspirations of a person, you can extract a lot of money out of them.
+When you play on the aspirations of a person, you can extract a lot of money from them.
 This course doesn’t promise anything, but it does give the perception that this course is your opportunity to live the life you want to live.
 I’m sure it has worked out for some, but my guess would be the percentage is small.

 Personally, even if this course was the best dropshipping course on the market, it still seems way overpriced to me.
-I have been through the course and I would be surprised if anyone who brought the course genuinely thought it was well worth the money.
+I have gone through the course and I would be surprised if anyone who brought the course genuinely thought it was well worth the money.

 Dropship Lifestyle Webinar

 I have edited this section of my article as Dropship Lifestyle has updated parts of their webinar recently.